-We act as responsible owners of the companies in which we invest.
-We spend time developing relationships with these companies, aiming to build long-term partnerships and to use our influence as shareholders to contribute to the overall success of the businesses.
+Veritas acts as an owner of the companies in which it invests, developing relationships and using its shareholder influence to improve long-term value creation.
 We regard shareholder voting as an important means of communicating with companies and we therefore exercise our right to vote on behalf of clients.